 Has your Swiffer WetJet run dry?
 Remove the cap from the fluid canister and fill it with a cheaper, concentrated cleaner mixed with water, rather than buying another Swiffer-branded bottle.
-Follow these essential spring cleaning hacks that are super cheap.
 You can also save by using dryer sheets — new or even used — instead of Swiffer sheets for your Sweeper.

 5. Pour Kool-Aid in Your Toilet